VeraPancaldiLab/DNABarcode-DrugFingerprint/README.md

-Automated quarto reporting for reproducing Luca's pipeline in excel for identifying barcode differential counts.
+Automated quarto reporting for reproducing Luca's pipeline in Excel for identifying barcode differential counts.